When is the application deadline?

 Is there a time limit in which the program must be completed?

-Yes, all requirements for the MPH degree must be complete within five consecutive calendar years of enrollment (inclusive of the periods of leave of absence).
+Yes, all requirements for the MPH degree must be complete within seven consecutive calendar years of enrollment (inclusive of the periods of leave of absence).

 Can a student select more than one concentration?